carpentries-incubator/geospatial-python/episodes/01-intro-raster-data.md

 ### Raster Data Format for this Workshop

 Raster data can come in many different formats.
-For this workshop, we will use the GeoTIFF format which has the extension `.tif`, since this is one of the most common formats to be used.
+For this workshop, we will use one of the most common formats for raster data, i.e. the GeoTIFF format, which has the extension `.tif`.
 A `.tif` file stores metadata or attributes about the file as embedded `tif tags`.
 For instance, your camera might store a tag that describes the make and model of the camera or the date the photo was taken when it saves a `.tif`.
 A GeoTIFF is a standard `.tif` image